Want the best LGBTQ+ Dark Academia books?

 This book is like a dystopian and queer phantom of the opera.

-The world building is so unique.
-It's full of strong willed women wearing beautiful ball gowns taking down evil.
-It's a dark fantasy where girls take down their enemies while wearing beautiful pink ballgowns.
+The enchanting world is filled with strong-willed women wearing beautiful ball gowns while taking down evil.
+In this dark fantasy, girls take down enemies wearing whimsical pink gowns.

 7. The Grimrose Girls by Laura Pohl

-The Grimrose Girls is a modern take on classic fairytales such as The Little Mermaid, Cinderella and Sleeping Beauty.
-But with a darkly magical twist.
+The Grimrose Girls is a retelling of various fairytales with a dark academia twist.
+It gives classic stories such as The Little Mermaid, Cinderella and Sleeping Beauty a darkly magical twist.

 The heroines of the stories are re-imagined as friends attending an elite boarding school.
 After their friend dies, the police rule the death as suicide.
 But they decide to investigate to find out what really happened.